How to connect and sync Bryntum Scheduler to Microsoft Teams

 Create events

-In the graph.js file, add the following lines:
+In the graph.js file, add the following lines of code:

 async function createShift(name, start, end, userId, color) {